 Fairies Washboard, Fairy Washboard, File-leafed Haworthia, Swati Haworthia

-Haworthiopsis limifolia, formerly known as Haworthia limifolia, is a succulent plant that forms compact, stemless rosettes of light to very dark green or brownish-green leaves with undulate transverse ridges on both surfaces.
-The rosettes grow up to 4.8 inches (12 cm) in diameter, slowly offsetting around their base to form a dense clump.
-Leaves are deltoid with ends gradually tapering to a sharp point, up to 4 inches (10 cm) long and up to 1.6 inches (4 cm) wide.
-Flowers are white with a greenish-brown midrib, tubular, two-lipped, about 0.6 inches (1.5 cm) long, and appear in raceme on a slender, erect, up to 8 inches (20cm) tall stalk.
+Haworthiopsis limifolia, formerly known as Haworthia limifolia, is a succulent plant that forms compact stemless rosettes of light to very dark green or brownish-green leaves with undulate transverse ridges on both surfaces.
+The rosettes grow up to 4.8 inches (12 cm) in diameter, slowly producing offsets around the base to form a dense clump.
+A few selected clones have larger rosettes reaching 7 inches (17.5 cm) in diameter.
+The leaves are deltoid with ends gradually tapering to a sharp point and can grow up to 4 inches (10 cm) long and 1.6 inches (4 cm) wide.

 The specific epithet "limifolia (lim-ih-FOH-lee-uh)" means "file-like leaves" and refers to the transverse ridges on the leaves.
 It is a compound of two Latin words, the verb "limes," meaning "file" or "sharpen," and the noun folia," meaning "leaf."